 The I.I.I. offers the following tips to maximize your life insurance dollars when buying a policy:

 Assess the quality of the company

 An insurance policy is only as good as the company that backs it.
 You should make sure that the company that issues your policy would be around to service it and eventually to pay the death claim.
-To help you find strong companies, there are several ratings agencies that assess insurance companies on their ability to remain financially sound over the long term.
+To help you find strong companies, there are several rating agencies that assess insurance companies on their ability to remain financially sound over the long term.
 A rating represents an independent assessment of the insurer’s ability to pay its claims on time and meet all its other financial obligations.
-Select from at least two of the four leading ratings agencies: A.M.
+Select from at least two of the four leading rating agencies: A.M.
 Best, Fitch, Moody’s and Standard and Poor’s.
 The I.I.I. offers guidance on selecting the right life insurance company—see “How do I pick a life insurance company?”

 Look into group insurance

 Consider participating in your employer-sponsored group life insurance program, even if you have to contribute to it financially.
 Employers often subsidize their group insurance costs, so it can be less expensive than purchasing an individual life insurance policy.
 Employer-sponsored group life insurance premiums are usually paid through a payroll deduction.
 Before making a final decision, be sure to compare employer-sponsored group and individual rates because, depending on your age and health status, group insurance may or may not provide a savings.
 In comparing group to individual life insurance, remember that if you have over $50,000 of group life insurance, the Internal Revenue Service determines how much it costs to provide the amount over $50,000 and imputes taxable income for that cost.
 The IRS rules are generally something consumers in their 50s and older, as well as those who are buying larger amounts of life insurance coverage, ought to consider.